Detecting null patterns in tensor data: Chiseling 3-tensors: a user's guide

 and is therefore 1-dimensional.
 Hence, when using $\ch_{\mathrm{adj}}$ in Algorithm~\ref{algo:detailed-stratify}, we focus on the second smallest singular value of the matrix $N$ in Line 3.

-As one of the axes is disengaged in the adjoint chisels, it is not surprising that there is no restriction on the data in the tensor along that axis.
-In fact, the adjoint chisels reveal `face block' structure along the face corresponding to the two active axes.
+As one of the modes is disengaged in the adjoint 3-chisels, it is not surprising that there is no restriction on the data in the tensor along that mode.
+In fact, the adjoint chisels reveal `face block' structure along the face corresponding to the two active modes.
 Figure~\ref{fig:adj-chisel} shows the outcome of the now familiar experiment.